 - they value convenience and flexibility

-Until recently there was a general view that healthcare couldn’t be delivered in the same way as services offered by other private businesses.
+Until recently, there was a general view that healthcare couldn’t be delivered in the same way as services offered by other private businesses.
 However, the pandemic has forced a change.
-The bottom line is you need to build and deliver a world-class patient experience if you want to thrive in today’s competitive healthcare market.
+The bottom line is that you must build and deliver a world-class patient experience t to thrive in today’s competitive healthcare market.
+To learn more about patient experience, have a look at our blog.

 The shift to a more patient-centric service